playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-text/index.md

 ## Screen Readers

 Headings help structure the page for your users.
-Not only can they provide visual structure to a page with the font size, but they can report to a scree-reader to help quickly navigate through a page as well.
+Not only can they provide visual structure to a page with the font size, but they can report to a screen-reader to help quickly navigate through a page as well.

 Here's one such example of a screen reader - Voiceover built into macOS - navigating [our home page](/) via their "rotor" feature, which lists all headings: